Tony worked across Saudi Arabia in Riyadh, Al-Khobar, and Jeddah, where he met his wife, who has worked there for 12 years.

 The Full Guide to Being an Expatriate Worker in Saudi Arabia

-Working as an expatriate in Saudi Arabia can be highly rewarding for many, but for others it can end up being nothing short of enforced slave labor.
-This article will try to show you exactly what it is like to work and live within this highly regulated and at times very confusing country.
+Working as an expatriate in Saudi Arabia can be highly rewarding for many, but for others, it can end up being nothing short of enforced slave labor.
+This article will try to show you exactly what it is like to work and live within this highly regulated and, at times, very confusing country.

 I worked within the country as a western expat (from the UK) in both consultancy and senior management roles, while my wife (who is from the Philippines) worked in nursing.
-So I have had the opportunity to mix with people who have worked in many different roles from street sweepers and maids through to company executives.
+So I have had the opportunity to mix with people who have worked in many different roles, from street sweepers and maids to company executives.

 I will try to give you a full breakdown of everything you need to know about working in the Kingdom of Saudi Arabia.